rafa3127/BalanceBookJS/docs/ai-context/00-project-context.md

 # Project Context: BalanceBookJS

 ## 🎯 AI Assistant Instructions
-You are working on BalanceBookJS, a JavaScript library implementing double-entry bookkeeping principles.
+You are working on BalanceBookJS, a TypeScript/JavaScript library implementing double-entry bookkeeping principles.
 Read this document completely before proceeding with any tasks.

 ## 📚 Essential Reading Order
 1. **This file** (00-project-context.md)